virtualcitySYSTEMS/map-core/documentation/panorama.md

 # create the image COG
 gdal_translate geo_tiff_warpped.tif geo_tiff_tiled.tif -co COMPRESS=JPEG -co JPEG_QUALITY=85 -co TILED=YES -co COPY_SRC_OVERVIEWS=YES -co BLOCKXSIZE=512 -co BLOCKYSIZE=512
 ```

-If COGs are not possible, a fallback `static` image data structure can be used.

 The raw image data needs to be processed in the flowing manner: